robertpiosik/CodeWebChat/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Meet CWC</span>

 100% free and open source VS Code extension for AI-assisted programming.
-CWC treats the AI model less like a teammate and more like a calculator; by giving you full control over the context, it modifies it predictably, accurately, quickly, thus cost-efficiently.
+CWC treats the AI model less like a teammate and more like a calculator; by emphasizing context management, it modifies it predictably, accurately, quickly, thus cost-efficiently.
 Enjoy a modern software development workflow with a tool that doesn't try hard to replace You.

+⚡️ Non-agentic - designed to one-shot any task \
 🧩 Compatible with VS Code derivatives (Cursor, Windsurf, VSCodium, etc.) \
-🙋 Created by an independent developer
+🙋 Created by an independent developer \
+☕️ Supported by donations

 **Guiding principles:**

 - initialize chatbots—don't scrape responses
-- API tools—get the job done in a single request
+- API tools call providers directly
 - privacy first—zero telemetry
 - lightweight—about 1MB of code